reesjones/reesjones.github.io/about.md

 # Who am I?

-I’m a Computer Science major/mathematics minor and University Honors student living and learning in Raleigh, NC at North Carolina State University.
-During my junior and senior years of high school, I attended the North Carolina School of Science and Mathematics (NCSSM), a public residential high school for juniors and seniors that provides a specialized STEM-focused curriculum for academically talented North Carolina students.
+I’m a Computer Science major/mathematics minor and [University Honors Program](http://honors.dasa.ncsu.edu/) student living and learning in Raleigh, NC at [North Carolina State University](https://www.ncsu.edu/).
+During my junior and senior years of high school, I attended the [North Carolina School of Science and Mathematics](http://ncssm.edu/) (NCSSM), a public residential high school for juniors and seniors that provides a specialized STEM-focused curriculum for academically talented North Carolina students.

-I’m still exploring what I would like to do in computer science, and I’m currently trying to figure that out as an intern at IBM Watson this summer.
-Academically, I enjoy my math and CS/engineering classes the most.
-And I like to read.
+I have strong interests in social entrepreneurship and computer science research (both of which I am just starting to get into).
+I have lots of experience in software and web development, and I'm also currently learning Android development.

 # Why do I have a website?

 **The short:** It is 1.
 A place to store my projects in a publicly available portfolio, and 2.
 A way to improve my communication and documentation skills and 3.
 To see how my interests and skills evolve over time.

 **The long:** I started programming in 2008, when I discovered batch files through a family friend who works at IBM.
 I developed a small series of batch programs, and although they didn’t really do much past opening websites and storing usernames in a text file, they were a fun introduction to coding.
 When I started school at NCSSM, I learned HTML, CSS, Python, and Java through the various CS classes I took in two years.
 Over time, the projects I created for school and on my own time piled up, and organization was messy at best.
-Over the summer, I learned git and started migrating my projects to GitHub, in order to create a system with which I can better document and organize my projects and coding habits.
-I decided that the best way to manage these projects was with a personal website, hence www.reesjones.co.
+Over the summer, I learned git and started migrating my [projects](projects.html) to GitHub, in order to create a system with which I can better document and organize my projects and coding habits.
+I decided that the best way to manage these projects was with a personal website, and here we are.

 Additionally, it serves as a public portfolio and ‘extended resume’ for potential employers.

 # What can I do?

-My strongest language is Java, and I’ve built a number of large-ish projects in it.
+My strongest language is Java, and I’ve built a number of large-ish [projects](projects.html) in it.
 I’ve also used a number of other languages and tools, summarized below:

-**Languages:**   Java, Python, HTML/CSS/LESS, limited batch & Arduino **Server-side:**   WordPress, Jekyll, limited website hosting capabilities **Platforms:**   Linux/Ubuntu 14.04, Win7 & XP, bash shell & terminal emulators **Tools & IDEs:**   Eclipse, GitHub & git, vim, Sublime Text 2, Dr. Java **Topics:**   Data structures, Java Swing framework, sorting, searching, algorithm analysis
+**Languages:**   Java, Javascript, HTML/CSS, C, Python **Server-side:**   Angular.js, Node.js, Bootstrap, WordPress, Android SDK **Platforms:**   Linux/Bash, Windows, IBM Bluemix & DevOps platforms **Tools & IDEs:**   Eclipse, Git/GitHub, Subversion, vim, Android Studio **Topics:**   Agile development, REST APIs, data structures, algorithms, logic

-For more information, view my resume!
+For more information, view my [resume](resume.html)!

 # What else do I do?